jflaga/jflaga.github.io/_posts/2023/2023-10-29-what-did-IBM-employees-mean-by-we-are-so-gay-049de98.md

 Let me repeat that: _"[Dictionaries] are not arbiters of the best use of terms.
 They [just] **record how people end up using words**."_

+As a language develops, the number of definitions of a word in that language might pile up.
+Which means older dictionaries might contain a fewer number of definitions for a word.

 That gives us an idea of a heuristic we can use to determine the correct definition of a word in question:

 ## Heuristic